zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

     * `- http://host:port/filemasterplus` for an HTTP service
     * `- https://host:port/endevor` for an HTTPS service

     You can provide one URL if your service has one instance.
-If you service provides multiple instances for the high-availability then you can provide URLs to these instances.
+If your service provides multiple instances for the high-availability then you can provide URLs to these instances.

    ```yaml
    - https://host1:port1/endevor